Last updated on April 17th, 2022 at 10:31 pm

 Highlight features

-The Roscoe 6 is running on a Deore 10-speed drivetrain, Shimano’s entry-level mid-end bike drivetrain.
+The Roscoe 6 runs on a Deore 10-speed drivetrain, Shimano’s entry-level mid-end bike drivetrain.
 This is better compared to the heavier and less reliable Shimano 3×8 and 3×7 drivetrains found in cheaper hardtails, which are at the lower end of the spectrum.

 It’s got an SR Suntour XCM 32 upfront with 120 mm of travel.
 But what sets this apart is its large 160 mm brake rotors on the front and rear, paired with Shimano MT200 brakes and Alexrims rims wrapped around with Schwalbe Rocket Ron cross-country trail tires